Pet Acupuncture in Bristol

 Acupuncture can be used short-term in transient illness to control vomiting or to relieve pain of acute trauma or dental surgery.
-Most commonly, here, we use it to decrease the frequency of seizures and for the chronic pain of arthritis and intervertebral disc disease.
-When managing chronic conditions, we start with a treatment a week for a month, gradually increasing the interval between treatments to maintain your pet’s comfort and mobility.
+Most commonly, we use it to decrease the frequency of seizures and to reduce the chronic pain of arthritis and intervertebral disc disease.
+When managing chronic conditions, we start with a treatment per week for one month, gradually increasing the interval between treatments to maintain your pet’s comfort and mobility.
 Acupuncture can be used in addition to medications and often makes it possible to decrease the dose of long-term pain or seizure medications.

 We encourage you to discuss the benefits of acupuncture with our team to see if it may prove beneficial for your pet.
 Our Bristol veterinary acupuncture technicians would be happy to assess your pet’s condition.

 “I have been going to vets for 50 years, and Dr. Elliot surpassed all of them.
 She is courteous, friendly and connects to the animal to calm them and me by not rushing and explaining what is or is not at the visit.”- Roselyn G.

 “I absolutely love this Chippens Hill Veterinary Hospital the staff are so kind and understanding and the vets are very knowledgeable and extremely compassionate.”- Lisa L.